-We asked a parent to try one out in a first look review, and it stopped her child's Houdini-esque escape attempts quickly and she found it easy to fit.
+We asked a parent to try one out in a first look review, and it stopped her child's Houdini-esque escape attempts quickly.
+She also found it easy to fit.

-She did think the reduced arm holes made it a little more awkward to get her child into the car seat but didn't really make much difference to getting him out, which is of key importance in case you, or someone else, needs to release your child quickly from a seat after a crash.
+She did think the reduced arm holes made it a little more awkward to get her child into the car seat, but found that it didn't really make much difference to getting him out.
+This is of key importance in case you, or someone else, needs to release your child quickly from a seat after a crash.

-The 5 Point Plus Anti Escape system is not actually officially endorsed by any UK child car seat manufacturer other than Cosatto – although the makers say that other brands' customer services recommend it to parents – so you should speak to the manufacturer of the car seat you own to see what it advises before buying one to go with your child's car seat.
+The 5 Point Plus Anti Escape system is not actually officially endorsed by any UK child car seat manufacturer other than Cosatto – although the maker says that other brands' customer services recommend it to parents.
+Speak to the manufacturer of the car seat you own to see what it advises before buying one to go with your child's car seat.

 BeSafe belt collector

-Adapting your car seat in any away could mean it doesn’t perform as it is designed to do in a crash, and a chest clip could lengthen the time it takes to get your child out of their seat after an accident when getting them out quickly could be essential.
+Adapting your car seat in any way could mean it doesn’t perform as it is designed to do in a crash.
+A chest clip could lengthen the time it takes to get your child out of their seat after an accident, when getting them out quickly could be essential.